PERSUE-Lab-ASU/persue-lab-asu.github.io/_team_members/faculty/dr-rakibul-hasan.md

 <!-- write your bio here, like you write in md files -->
 I direct the PERSUE lab.

 I am an assistant professor in the School of Computing and Augmented Intelligence at ASU.
-I am also affiliated with the [Cybersecurity and Trusted Foundations](https://globalsecurity.asu.edu/expertise/cybersecurity-and-trusted-foundations/)
+I am also affiliated with the [Cybersecurity and Trusted Foundations](https://globalsecurity.asu.edu/expertise/cybersecurity-and-trusted-foundations/) and the [Human, Artificial Intelligence, and Robot Teaming](https://globalsecurity.asu.edu/expertise/human-artificial-intelligence-and-robot-teaming/) initiatives.

-My research interests overlap with (usable) privacy and security, artificial intelligence, decision making, and internet measurement.
-I completed my Ph.D. in Computer Science from Indiana University Bloomington in 2020, advised by Prof. Apu Kapadia.
-Before Joining ASU, I was a postdoctoral researcher at CISPA Helmholtz Center for Information Security.
+My research interests overlap with (usable) privacy and security, artificial intelligence, behavioral modeling and decision making, and internet measurement.
+I completed my Ph.D. in Computer Science from Indiana University Bloomington in 2020, advised by [Prof. Apu Kapadia](https://homes.luddy.indiana.edu/kapadia/).
+Before Joining ASU, I was a postdoctoral researcher at [CISPA Helmholtz Center for Information Security](https://cispa.de/en).